Skip to main content

 Specs live in your repository alongside your code.
 Check them in with your changes so behavior, intent, and data model choices stay traceable in the same history as the implementation.
 Review spec updates in pull requests and keep them versioned in git under the same ownership model you use for source files.

 Classic waterfall runs into trouble when design is fixed for a long time before code ships.
 This workflow is different: you record enough to start building, then tighten the spec as you learn from implementation.
 The target is a good enough plan — clarity without endless prework.
-Ten minutes capturing intent in a spec often saves hours of back-and-forth with an agent that still lacks shared context.
+Ten minutes capturing intent in a spec often saves hours of repeated clarification with an agent that still lacks shared context.
 You won’t write a perfect spec, and that is expected.
 Unknowns stay open until you resolve them, and when requirements change, you update the document and keep going.
 The spec is not a contract locked at kickoff; it is a living document that lowers the cost of change as you learn.

 Next steps

-Last modified on May 12, 2026
+Last modified on June 10, 2026